cadmiumkitty/semantic-web-and-microservices/README.md

 ## Implementation notes

  1. This implementation is following http://projects.spring.io/spring-cloud/
  1. Config-first approach is used.
 Location of the configuration server is known to clients, rather than discovered from Eureka discovery service.
+ 1. The UI route is manually configured in Zuul
+ 1. Configuration repository is in https://github.com/cadmiumkitty/semantic-web-and-microservices-config
+ 1. An attempt to use [FIBO](http://www.omg.org/spec/EDMC-FIBO/) is made with People, Instrument and Trade data, but it needs a lot of further work to fill the details of the trades.

 ## Building